 We used them first in working out where to start our disaster relief operations.

-This UN body compiles all the disaster statistics – an un-glamorous task but an essential one.
-We thank them for an independent review of the number and impact of disasters on this world.
+This UN body compiles all the disaster statistics across the world.
+It is an un-glamorous task.
+But an essential one.
+We thank them for their independent review of the number and impact of disasters on this world.
 We are sorry about last year’s cover – but there is no on line image of the new one!

 The Annual Disaster Statistical Review 2012 reports 357 natural triggered disasters as registered last year.
 This was less than the average annual disaster frequency observed from 2002 to 2011 (394).
 It also represented a decrease in associated human impacts of disasters in 2012, which were at their lowest level compared to previous years.

 A significant number killed – 50% by floods

 However, natural disasters still killed a significant number.
 A total of 9,655 people were killed (annual average 2002-2011:107,000).
 About 50% of these were from flooding.